Elisha Ann Dumser

-Her publications include Mapping Augustan Rome (2002, reprinted 2008), entries for The Oxford Encyclopedia of Classical Greece and Rome, and a chapter on the urban topography of Rome for The Cambridge Companion to Ancient Rome (forthcoming 2013).
+Her publications include Mapping Augustan Rome (2002, reprinted 2008), entries for The Oxford Encyclopedia of Classical Greece and Rome, and a chapter on the urban topography of Rome for The Cambridge Companion to Ancient Rome (2013).

-Currently, she is writing monographs on the architecture of Maxentius (306-312 CE) and on early Christianity under Constantine.
+Currently, she is writing a monograph on the architecture of Maxentius (306-312 CE) and articles on the re-use of carved marbles in Late Antiquity and the tetrarchal Arcus Novus in Rome.
 She has presented papers and chaired sessions at annual meetings of the Archaeological Institute of America, Society for Architectural Historians, Midwest Art History Society and College Art Association.

 Ph.D. – The University of Pennsylvania, 2005